East Africa Creative Economy – Scoping Reports

 The British Council commissioned a scoping study on the state of the Arts in East Africa focusing on Creative Economy, Music and Visual Arts.
 The countries scoped were Kenya, Uganda, Tanzania, Rwanda and Ethiopia with a variety of stakeholders taking part including but not limited to commentators and cultural enthusiasts participating in this exercise.
 The exercise has since produced three detailed and eagerly anticipated reports.

-Our East Africa Arts programme will build on the strong legacy of the British Council arts programme, which included WaPI (Words and Pictures), Creative Enterprise, Culture Shift and Bring the Noize.
+The East Africa Arts programme has built on the strong legacy of the British Council arts programme, which included WaPI (Words and Pictures), Creative Enterprise, Culture Shift and Bring the Noize.
 These programmes provided a platform to some of Kenya and East Africa’s leading cultural actors and artists, such as Kenyan Hip-Hop artist; Octopizzo, East Africa’s leading boy-band; Sauti Sol, and founder of Blankets & Wine; Muthoni the Drummer Queen.

 - Visual Arts Scoping Report

 Learn more about #EastAfricaArts at the top of the page

 For more information write to us at firstname.lastname@example.org